LifelongTundra/PandorasGiftBox/README.md

 ## Any other plans for the mod?

 Ideally make the reward for opening a present to be slightly better, even though this is a gag mod that anyone can play around for the downside of losing an hour and more enemies I feel a better reward is appropriate.
-In addition I would like to enventually add in a specific item for this instead of changing the gift box.
+In addition I would like to eventually add in a specific item for this instead of changing the gift box.